pangenome/pggb-paper/workflows/Yeast.md

 ## Variant call from the linear genomes

 Here, we align the SGD genome against any other assembly.
 Before running the following bash lines, "cd" to the main folder of the yeast repository.
-This chunk produces the *-coords.txt and *-var.txt for each of the genomes aligned against SGD.
+This chunk of code produces the *-coords.txt and *-var.txt for each of the genomes aligned against SGD.
 The former is the file  with the detected variants while the latter is the file reporting the alignments.
 Both files can be found in the "nuc-aln" folder which has been created in the main folder of the repository.

 ```
 ## settings -------------------------------------------------------------------